Seafood at Swan Oyster Depot

 ATwater Tavern

-Steps away from the ballpark, ATwater Tavern is the perfect venue for to suck down oysters on the halfshell.
+Just steps away from the ballpark, ATwater Tavern is the perfect venue for to suck down oysters on the halfshell.
 The waterfront location features two levels of indoor and outdoor dining with incredible views of Oracle Park, the San Francisco Bay and the downtown skyline.
-What to eat: Atwater Cioppino.
+What to eat: ATwater Cioppino.

 Eat at ATwater Tavern